syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 ## Header Content

-As the name suggests it is displayed at the top of drawer. [`DrawerHeaderView`]() property is used to set the header content of drawer.
+As the name suggests it is displayed at the top of drawer.
+The `DrawerHeaderView` property is used to set the header content of drawer.

 {% tabs %}